It’s my sweetest memory in a long time with my kids.

 About that time, a deep voice interrupts us as our 6 feet, 4-inch, 23-year old son comes into our room and plops down between us on our bed.

-He starts to talk with us, and we begin to laugh together.
+He starts to talk to us, and we begin to laugh together.

 It was a great moment with my young adult children…one that I treasure.